getmango/Mango/README.md

 ### Library Structure

-You can organize your `.cbz/.zip` files in nested folders in the library directory.
+You can organize your archive files in nested folders in the library directory.
 Here's an example:

 ```
 .